Keisha Peterson, HRPP Coordinator

 - Micheline Blum - School of Public Affairs

 - Jaihyun Park - Psychology

 If a study is designed to develop or contribute to generalizable knowledge, and if it involves obtaining information from or about living individuals, the project requires advance UI IRB approval.
 Such projects include funded and non-funded questionnaire, interview, qualitative, secondary, and experimental research.
-Pilot projects need review.
+Pilot projects that will be used for research purposes need review.
 In-class exercises done wholly for pedagogical purposes need not be submitted for prior UI IRB review, and institutional research that is not disseminated externally does not require approval.
 Research conducted by faculty, staff and students needs IRB approval.
 Please see the "When is CUNY HRPP or IRB Review Required?" guidance for details.

-If you are unsure whether your project constitutes research, please go to the IRBnet website and submit a research determination form.
+If you are unsure whether your project constitutes research, please go to the IDEATE website and submit a research determination form.
 For informal inquiries regarding research please contact the HRPP Coordinator.